-There is no shortage of tax tips for small business owners, but some of the best deductions are easy to overlook, and it's not always easy to know which ones will save you cash when it's time to file a tax return.
-On this page, we'll provide you with some talking points to help you get the most out of a discussion with your tax professional and a list of the top ten small business tax deductions to keep in mind if you're handling your own taxes.
+There is no shortage of small business tax tips out there, but some of the best deductions and tax reduction strategies for small businesses are easy to overlook.
+It’s not always easy to know which ones will save you cash when it’s time to file your business tax return.
+On this page, we’ll provide you with some talking points to help you get the most out of a discussion with your tax advisor and a list of the top ten small business tax deductions and tax-savings strategies to keep in mind if you’re handling your own taxes.

 Money-Saving Tax Tip #1: Discuss These Points with Your Tax Professional

 Does your business qualify for different tax treatments?

 Most companies are considered “pass-through” or “flow-through” entities.
 Unlike C- corporations, which pay entity-level tax or corporate income taxes, pass-through companies’ owners pay taxes on business income themselves.
 20 percent of qualified business income can usually be deducted in these cases, but the amount may vary based on industry and income.
 If your business fits certain criteria, it may be better to change your status to a C corporation to reduce tax liabilities.

 Are there creative ways to pay taxes you can try?

 If you wait until April to pay, you may wind up carrying a burden by having a large sum to pay or have interest and penalties to pay on top of your tax liabilities.
 That’s not only expensive but can strangle your business cash flow too.
 There may be benefits to making more frequent payments or even using a line of credit to pay your taxes.
 However, it’s wholly situation-specific, so it’s a good idea to get a professional’s advice on this one.